dartmouth-cs98/dartmouth-cs98.github.io/slides/05_github-prs/index_slides.md

 * comment needs to be a github comment
 * try to have PRs that relate to main functionality
 * PRs should mention issues that they close
+* so 3 links in total is that so much to ask?